 Perch Lake Lumber CO.
 Layout Rebuild

-The photos on this page show the last of the hand made turnouts on the layout.
-I found that the movement between the rails soldered to PC board ties and the next tie being wood had a negative effect on the operation of the layout due to the wide variation of temperature and humidity up in the North Woods.
+The photographs on this page depict the final hand-crafted turnouts installed on the layout.
+Observations showed that the transition between rails soldered to PC board ties and adjacent wooden ties adversely impacted operational reliability, primarily due to significant fluctuations in temperature and humidity characteristic of the North Woods.

 The last of the homemade turnouts with wood and PC board ites.